Skip to main content

 self,

-data: String, # function argument
+data: String, # argument

 init_value: T # generic argument